tig-github/yazify/README.md

    TBD by all user playlists, or track similarity that user inserts Return top scored tracks as recommendations
 3. Build UI for user to get recommendations (React frontend)
+4. provide data visualization for playlists

 ### todo

-4. provide data visualization at least for when songs are released, possibly for stats
 5. scrape all/more curated playlists
 6. use database to store all scraped songs
 7. build cache to store songs that already have been scored